taumechanica/stout/README.md

 ]
 ```

-To factorize a matrix into two matrices known as weight matrix `w` and feature matrix `h` using multiplicative update rules, specify the number of features you need and the number of iterations:
+To factorize a non-negative matrix into two matrices known as weight matrix `w` and feature matrix `h` using multiplicative update rules, specify the number of features you need and the number of iterations:

 ```ts
 const m = new Matrix(2, 2, [